 Many people enjoy the limelight of being a lead firearms instructor, teaching at the front of a classroom and giving commands on the firing line.
 Equally important but less often recognized is the role of the assistant instructor.
 Being an effective assistant trainer requires more than just standing behind a row of shooters or loitering in the back of the classroom.
 How do you handle a nervous student?
 Or a student who doesn’t follow directions?
 Or one who is unsafe, chatty, inattentive, physically compromised, or just plain terrified?
 What is the assistant instructor’s role, and how is it different from the lead instructor, or the range safety officer, or the one-on-one coach?
 In this class, the CSA crew explores some useful tips, skills, and best practices that elevate the A.I. from just another person on the range to an indispensable part of the training team.

 CSA’s Assistant Instructor training is specifically tailored to sharpen those skills that are unique to optimizing the A.I.’s role in the classroom and on the range.
-The A.I.’s ultimate goals are (1) making the lead trainer’s job easier and (2) making the students safer and more comfortable (which facilitates learning and retention).
+The A.I.’s ultimate goals are (1) making the lead trainer’s job easier and (2) making the students welcome, comfortable, and safe (all of which facilitates learning and retention).
 Our A.I. training is primarily geared towards rendering effective assistance to new shooters and introductory to mid-level classes.
 Topics include: